deanbodenham/momentchi2py/README.md

-All four methods (`sw`, `hbe`, `wf` and `lpb4`) are good, but the **Hall-Buckley-Eagleson** method is recommended for situations where the number of coefficients is modertately large (say, greater than 100).
+All four methods (`sw`, `hbe`, `wf` and `lpb4`) are good, but the **Hall-Buckley-Eagleson** method is recommended for situations where the number of coefficients is moderately large (say, greater than 100).
 For a smaller number of coefficients (e.g. up to 10), the Lindsay-Pilla-Basak method is recommended.
 See Bodenham and Adams (2016) for a detailed analysis.